-U.S. natural gas production by publicly traded companies rose 5% in 3Q2006 -- the first time absolute year-over-year growth was visible in four years, according to a Raymond James Energy Industry Brief.
+U.S. natural gas production by publicly traded companies rose 5% in 3Q2006 — the first time absolute year-over-year growth was visible in four years, according to a survey by Raymond James Energy.
 Most of the growth though, was the rebound following the hurricane-related production deferrals in late 2005.
-Removing the storm impact, U.S. gas production actually is down about 0.3% year-over-year, implying higher gas prices in 2007.
+Removing the storm impact, domestic gas production actually fell about 0.3% year-over-year, which may imply higher prices in 2007.

 What is notable about the latest survey is the impact by publicly held, independent exploration and production (E&P) companies, said Raymond James analysts J. Marshall Adkins, Wayne Andrews and Pavel Molchanov.
 The independents’ U.S. gas output rose an estimated 7.3% (excluding the hurricane impact) in 3Q2006.